tomasojak/turbomachinery-Assignment_3-Combustion/README.md

 ## License

-Copyright :copyright:2022-2025 Rafael Pichler, Adam Zeman, Luuk Altenburg
+Copyright (c) 2022-2025 Rafael Pichler, Adam Zeman, Luuk Altenburg

 This program is free software: you can redistribute it and/or modify  it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

 You should have received a copy of the GNU General Public License along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## Project status